Hepatitis

 Hepatitis Prevention

-• Do not share or reuse needles, syringes, or other drug injection equipment.
+• Don’t share or reuse needles, syringes, or other injection equipment.

-• Do not use personal items that may have even a small amount of an infected person's blood.
-Items like nail clippers, toothbrushes, razors, and glucose monitors could be a source of infection, even if they look clean.
+• Avoid sharing personal items like nail clippers, toothbrushes, razors, and glucose monitors that could be a source of infection, even if they look clean.

 Acute Hepatitis